-The E-safety Policy will be monitored and evaluated by the school's e-safety committee on a yearly basis.
+The E-safety Policy will be monitored and evaluated by the school's e-safety committee on a termly basis.

-The committee will include a member of the SLT, a DSL and the Computing/e safety coordinator.
+The committee will include a member of the SLT, the e-safety officer, the DPO and the DSL, as well as members of the governing body.